-The Dowdy Ranch entrance is open for the season as of Saturday, May 4th.
+The Dowdy Ranch entrance is now closed for the 2019 season.

 The Dowdy Ranch Visitor Center site (elevation 1,670 feet) includes a visitor center, restrooms, drinking water, an equestrian staging area, shade ramadas, and picnic tables.
 There are great views looking east and north to the hills of the Diablo Range.
 The landscape looks almost exactly as it did when early explorers like Juan Bautista de Anza traversed it in 1775.
 The few signs of human presence in this remote and beautiful area are old ranch roads on the ridges and a scattering of stock ponds that were once used by the cattle that roamed these peaceful hills.
 Stock ponds in Coe Park and are now enjoyed by wildlife as well as hikers, backpackers, mountain bikers, and equestrians and their horses.

 There are several trails leading out of the Dowdy Ranch area and hikers, backpackers, mountain bikers, and equestrians can enjoy visiting the Pacheco Creek drainage, Burra Burra Peak, remote ponds, and even Coit and Mississippi lakes.
 Hikers, equestrians and backpackers can also explore the Orestimba Wilderness.
 Getting to know this remote area of the park will involve long hikes and rides with some steep elevation changes.
 Trails are often rough and signposting is limited, so visitors should plan to carry a park map (available for purchase in the visitor center), a compass, wear sturdy boots if walking, and carry lots of water, more water than you think you'll need, or a water purifying device, especially in warm weather.

 Due to the presence of animals protected by the California Endangered Species Act, camping is not allowed within one-half mile of the Dowdy Ranch Visitor Center.